Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Relation with previous work

 Speech enhancement has benefited from publicly-available large clean datasets~\cite{panayotov2015librispeech,wichern2019wham,fonseca2021fsd50k} and benchmarks~\cite{reddy2020interspeech}.
 This is not the case for animal domain.
 In this research we formalize the denoising task for the animal domain by introducing a large training dataset and a non-overlapping benchmarking set.

-The lack of clean training data makes a difficult scenario, similar to unsupervised speech enhancement~\cite{wisdom2020unsupervised,ito2023audio,tzinis2022remixit,fujimura2023analysis,hao2023neural}.
+The lack of clean training data presents a challenge for model development, similar to unsupervised speech enhancement~\cite{wisdom2020unsupervised,ito2023audio,tzinis2022remixit,fujimura2023analysis,hao2023neural,saijo2023self}.
 One way to approach this task is training on mixtures of noisy targets and noise, known as `noisy target training'~\cite{fujimura2023analysis}.
 Here we prove that leveraging existing speech enhancement models to obtain pseudo-clean targets is better than using noisy targets.

-To our best knowledge, besides generic denoising methods such as `noisereduce'~\cite{sainburg2020finding}, there are no state of the art methods that we can use across multiple species and environments.
-Training a single model for each scenario is costly and brings up multiple challenges~\cite{bergler2020orca,barnhill2024animal,kumar2024vision}.
+To our best knowledge, besides generic denoising methods such as `noisereduce'~\cite{sainburg2020finding}, most of the methods are not evaluated across multiple species and environments~\cite{bergler2020orca,barnhill2024animal,kumar2024vision,stowell2015denoising}.
 Instead, we train a model that is tested for generalization capabilities on a non-overlapping benchmark.
-By doing that, we take inspiration in recent work showing that self-supervised speech models offer good priors for various bioacoustics classification tasks \cite{sarkar2024utility,cauzinilleinvestigating,kloots2024exploring} and that classifier models trained on bird signals perform well when used for other taxa~\cite{ghani2023global}.
-These recent findings suggest that cross-taxa similarities in signal characteristics and recording environments may allow for better generalization.
+We take inspiration in recent work showing that self-supervised speech models offer good priors for various bioacoustics classification tasks \cite{sarkar2024utility,cauzinilleinvestigating,kloots2024exploring} and that classifier models trained on bird signals perform well when used for other taxa~\cite{ghani2023global}.
+These recent findings suggest that cross-taxa similarities in signal characteristics and recording environments may allow for generalization.

 Although previous work applying unsupervised speech separation to bird datasets has shown promise~\cite{denton2022improving}, this was not the case for our datasets.
-While we tried to adapt this approach to denoising, the heuristics necessary to classify those sources as either vocalization or noise e.g. using a classifier or a domain-aware event detector, did not generalize well and we decided not to pursue this approach.
+While we tried to adapt this approach to denoising, the heuristics necessary to classify those sources as either vocalization or noise, e.g. using a classifier or a domain-aware event detector, did not generalize well and we decided not to pursue this approach.